Recognized as one of BC's Top Employers (2022):

-Here are some of the reasons why Nature's Path Foods, Inc. was selected as one of BC's Top Employers (2022):
+Here are some of the reasons why Nature's Path Foods Inc. was selected as one of BC's Top Employers (2023):

-- Nature's Path hosts an annual health and wellness week, featuring yoga classes, holistic nutritionists and biometric screenings -- and offers a Get Fit subsidy of $500 which can be used for related fitness activities as well as the purchase of home fitness equipment
+- Nature's Path hosts an annual health and wellness week, featuring yoga classes, holistic nutritionists and biometric screenings -- and offers a Get Fit subsidy of $500 that can be used for related fitness activities and the purchase of home fitness equipment, as well as a mental health practitioner subsidy (to $500) as part of their health benefits plan

 Highlights